-NOTE: The partnership must exclude a factor if both the numerator and the denominator of a factor are zero.
-Do not exclude a factor from the total ratio if the numerator of a factor is zero and the denominator of a factor is greater than zero.
-If the property or payroll factor is excluded, determine the average ratio (line C5, column C) by dividing the total ratio by 92.5.
-If the sales factor is excluded, determine the average ratio by dividing the total ratio by 15.
+If the either property or the payroll factor is excluded, determine the average ratio by dividing the total ratio by ninety-five (95.0).
+If the sales factor is excluded, determine the average ratio by dividing the total ratio by ten (10).
 If two of the factors are excluded, the remaining factor, without respect to any weighting, is the apportionment ratio.